serek4/H4AsyncMQTT/README.md

 # The "menagerie" roadmap

-PangolinMQTT is one of a family of firmware packages for simple *robust* and rapid ***asynchronous*** IOT development on ESP8266 / ESP32
+H4AsyncMQTT is one of a family of firmware packages for simple *robust* and rapid ***asynchronous*** IOT development on ESP8266 / ESP32

 SEE [Installation](#installation)